kadalu/kadalu/doc/README.md

 You can follow ['Install minikube'](https://kubernetes.io/docs/tasks/tools/install-minikube/) document to setup minikube.
 Please note that right now (k8s - 1.14.0) there seems to be some issues with default 'minikube', and hence please use only `--vm-driver=none` option.

-To get your minikube host (can be VM image too) setup,, pleasefollow link [here.](https://docs.docker.com/install/linux/docker-ce/fedora/) This provides all the required basic steps to get started.
+To get your minikube host (can be VM image too) setup,, please follow link [here.](https://docs.docker.com/install/linux/docker-ce/fedora/) which lists all the required steps to get started.

 ## Try kadalu